 – Pack a baggie of medicine, just in case you feel unwell.

-– Bring a longer supply of prescription medications just in case your trip gets unexpectedly extended.
+– Bring a longer supply of prescription medications just in case your trip gets unexpectedly extended or you are put in quarantine.

 – When in Hawaii, call 2-1-1 for general questions about COVID-19.